Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/IndicatorImport/readme.md

 ![](../Images/2023-09-08-12-01-37.png)

 ## Configure Cadence of Risk List Ingestion
 Its possible to adjust the cadence of Risk List download to reduce traffic and cost.
-Recorded Future have the following recommendations [Risk-List-Download-Recommendations](https://support.recordedfuture.com/hc/en-us/articles/115010401968-Risk-List-Download-Recommendations) (Require Recorded Future Login).
+Recorded Future have the following recommendations [Risk-List-Download-Recommendations](https://support.recordedfuture.com/hc/en-us/articles/115010401968-Risk-List-Download-Recommendations) (requires Recorded Future login).

 The first step of IndicatorImport Playbooks is a recurrence step, adjust the cadence by modifying the interval and frequency parameters.\
 <img src="../Images/2023-12-12-10-00-53.png" width="1000">